 I keep watching radar images and documenting my data on spreadsheets every day.
 If I miss updating data on any one day, I do so without fail the next day.
-So, on an average, I spend about three to four hours every day collecting and tabulating data about the weather.
+So, on average, I spend about three to four hours every day collecting and tabulating data about the weather.

 People depend so much on you for information related to the weather.
 Does this make you feel stressed and affect your personal life?